With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 They have a completely different structure:

 There is no cavity in them, only the main tissue responsible for the function of this organ is the parenchyma.
 It is permeated with many tiny vessels.
-When the parenchymal organ is damaged, bleeding develops from each of these capillaries.
+When a parenchymal organ is damaged, bleeding develops from each of these capillaries.

-Where are the parenchymal organs to the content
+Where are the parenchymal organs located?

 Causes